kubeovn/docs/docs/guide/static-ip-mac.en.md

 You can try to delete the Pod under StatefulSet to observe if the Pod IP changes.

-## Kubevirt VM Fixed Address
+## KubeVirt VM Fixed Address

-For VM instances created by Kubevirt, `kube-ovn-controller` can assign and manage IP addresses in a similar way to the StatefulSet Pod.
+For VM instances created by KubeVirt, `kube-ovn-controller` can assign and manage IP addresses in a similar way to the StatefulSet Pod.
 This allows VM instances address fixed during start-up, shutdown, upgrade, migration, and other operations throughout their lifecycle, making them more compatible with the actual virtualization user experience.

-This feature is disabled by default.
-To use this feature, you need to enable the following args in the `kube-ovn-controller` Deployment: